Poker Basics, Poker Strategy, Tournaments

 However, you definitely don’t want to be on the other side of that medal and be the one looking to get lucky to stack your opponent.

-Make sure to study heads-up strategy at least a bit and fire up some smaller stakes heads-up games in between your tournament sessions to make sure your heads-up game is not too rusty when the time finally comes.
+Make sure to study the heads-up strategy at least a bit and fire up some smaller stakes heads-up games in between your tournament sessions to make sure your heads-up game is not too rusty when the time finally comes.
 You can grab our poker cheat sheet as well.

 heads up tournament strategy